stelligent/mu-workshop-lab2/README.md

 While we wait for the pipeline to run, let's explore what mu created:

 * **CodePipeline console** - Open the AWS console and navigate to CodePipeline.
 Check out the different stages and actions in the pipeline.
-    * Which CodeBuild project is creating the `env.json` file tha is used by Newman to determine the hostname of the ELB?
+    * Which CodeBuild project is creating the `env.json` file that is used by Newman to determine the hostname of the ELB?
     * How does it generate the `env.json` file?
+    * Generate the `env.json` file locally via `mu` and try running newman locally.
     * How does CodeBuild know to use the `buildspec-test.yml` file?
     * How did it work in Lab 1, before the file existed?